 I try my hardest to work more and work harder but I still fall behind.
 I cannot be around for my wife, available for my kids, work 80+ hours a week and keep in touch with all my friends.
 I owe apologies to many clients, friends, aquaintances and more for not being able to scale.
 (The Connex tean was birthed out of this lesson, and frankly working with a team is much better.)

 2. I’m not perfect.

 Don’t get me wrong, I think I’m pretty great.
-But when you jump from a perfectly good job to be a freelance contractor you have to have a healthy dose of ego.
+But when you jump from a perfectly good job to be a freelance contractor dealing with a freelance calculator you have to have a healthy dose of ego.
 I admit that there are days when I doubt every decision I have ever made, from the house we bought to the career I’m in to the college I went to.
 But in general, people find me to be a very assured person.
 However the challenges I’ve faced in the last year have led me to take a slightly more humble approach to clients, people, friends and more.

 3. I’ve met incredible people.

 Right here would be the opprotunity to name drop.. like James Altucher did here.
 But I’d rather leave it to your imagination, from millionares to winners of the best father of the year award, from anti-social really gifted contractors, to highly sucessful beer-entrapreneurs.
 None of these I’ve mentioned would have talked to me in my previous “job” but being a contractor, and an entrepreneur starting a business opens doors you’d never believe.
 I even consult with my competition on a weekly basis!

 Need I say more?
 When you are watching every penny coming and going, thinking you’re doing well by paying bills on time etc and then find out that you owe Uncle Sam more than 10 months of one project’s revenues… well that hypotentical situation just may have taken the wind out of my sales and my sails.

 5. I have the best wife in the world.